Skip to main content

 def players_games(chess_url, player, start_month=None, end_month=None):

-# create or request a list of archives from resource scoped state
+# create or request a list of archives from resource-scoped state

 checked_archives = dlt.current.resource_state().setdefault("archives", [])

-archives = player_archives(chess_url, player)
+archives = _get_players_archives(chess_url, player)

 for url in archives: